 Gnome is a desktop environment written for open-source applications and stands for GNU Network Object Model Environment.
 Gnome is written specifically for Linux but also supports other operating systems such as BSD derivatives.
 This tool was developed by the GNOME Project and supported by other companies including RedHat.
-It should note that Gnome is an international project aimed at developing software frameworks and is part of the GNU Project.
-Ubuntu, Fedora, and openSUSE are three of the most popular Linux vps server distributions.
+It should be noted that Gnome is an international project aimed at developing software frameworks and is part of the GNU Project.
+Ubuntu, Fedora, and openSUSE are three of the most popular Linux VPS server distributions.
 Each Distribution has a desktop environment.
-Some have only one, some give you several choices.
+Some have only one, and some give you several choices.
 GNOME is one of those choices.
-This article is about Tutorial Setup Gnome 40 on Ubuntu 20.10 step by step.
+Let’s see how we can Setup Gnome 40 on Ubuntu 20.10 step by step.

 Features of Gnome

 Some of the features of Gnome are listed below:

 – Uses Metacity as the default window manager

 – Uses Nautilus as the default file manager